Yuan-Chang/goScript/README.md

 - Function: quickly switch between multiple paths
 - Initial setting
- 1. set global path in ~/.bash_profile and "source ~/.bash_profile"
+ 1. set global path in ~/.bash_profile(point to goScript folder) and do "source ~/.bash_profile"
- 2. change global file, set the folder path
+ 2. change the content of the file named "global" in goScript folder, point it to goScript folder but not include '/goScript'
  3. give read/write access "chmod -R 777 goScript" folder

 - Usage
   1. . setpath "path name"
   2. . go "path name"